 How it is that anything so remarkable as a state of consciousness comes about as a result of irritating nervous tissue, is just as unaccountable as the appearance of Djin when Aladdin rubbed his lamp.

 Indeed, the Hard Problem is not just hard, but unsurmountable, unsolvable, unapproachable.
 And this is not at all surprising when examining the preposterous initial assumptions of this ontological tool, which its fanatical modern-day adherents present as "authoritative".

-Physicist Peter Russell, in his masterpiece presentation The Primacy of Consciousness, masterfully guides the viewer to the inescapable understanding that consciousness is more fundamental than matter:
+In his attempts at solving the Hard Problem, physicist Peter Russell sums up his findings in his masterpiece presentation The Primacy of Consciousness, in which he masterfully guides the viewer to the inescapable understanding that consciousness is more fundamental than matter: